WALTER REYNOLDS FOR MAYOR

 Ready to Lead.

-Walter Reynolds has spent over a decade serving Milledgeville—with heart, integrity, and a vision for the future.
-Now, he’s ready to lead our city as Mayor.
-Join the campaign for a better Milledgeville and donate, volunteer, or help spread the word today!
+Walter Reynolds is from Milledgeville, and for Milledgeville!
+He has spent over a decade serving his community on City Council—with heart, integrity, and a vision for the future.
+Now, he is ready to lead our city as Mayor!
+Join the campaign for a better Milledgeville and help spread the word, volunteer, or donate today!

 mayor image